SiwatINC/pyespmega/README.md

 # pyESPMega
 This library provides a mean of communicating with the ESPMega Programmable Logic Controller through MQTT

-There are two type of ESPMega class, ESPMega and ESPMega_standalone The only difference is that ESPMega requires you to provide and maintain an MQTT connection while ESPMega_standalone create and maintain the required mqtt connection for you.
+There are two type of ESPMega class, ESPMega and ESPMega_standalone<br/>
+The only difference is that ESPMega requires you to provide and maintain an MQTT connection while ESPMega_standalone create and maintain the required mqtt connection for you.